Bodmer/ADC_DMA_FFT/README.md

 To stabilise the 'scope trace the sketch uses a simple method to determine a rising edge trigger point.

-The sketch requires the Earle Philhower RP2040 board package (includes PDM microphone library) to be used: https://github.com/earlephilhower/arduino-pico
+The sketch requires the Earle Philhower RP2040 board package to be used: https://github.com/earlephilhower/arduino-pico

 The TFT_eSPI library is also used, available using the Arduino IDE library manager or here: